Anrock/fancon/README.md

 ## Memory mapped devices / Remove syscalls
 We actually don't have any system desu
 Pros: more bare-metal
+Cons:
-Cons: gotta do something with memory - can't address all those
+  * Gotta do something with memory - can't address all those.
+    Can be mitigated by DMA for storage/cartridge and replacing screenbuffer with paint pixel command for GPU

 Cartidge:
   Present: bit